MicrosoftDocs/microsoft-365-community/Community/document-sets-are-magic.md

 ### Example _Document Set_ Use Case
 The Contoso Insurance Agency has a legacy process where, for each new claim that&#39;s filed, several documents must be created, updated, and managed for auditing proposes.
 Contoso Insurance employees are new to process automation and have only recently began storing Word, PDF, and Excel documents in a SharePoint Library.

 Multiple naming schemes have been tried but keeping the required 5-10 per-claim documents together has been a challenge.
 Their SharePoint Library now has 10,000 documents.
 Metadata columns were added, but staff grumbled at having to pick the same fields over and over for each document.

-SharePoint Search is powerful but doesn't necessarily show related documents together.
+SharePoint Search is powerful but doesn't necessarily show related documents together the way your users want.

 To turn this around, the Site Owner performed some old-fashioned process analysis of the work, identified a few helpful metadata columns (*Date of Claim* and *High Risk Customer*) and began the process of upgrading their library to support SharePoint Document Sets.